-With the lever in the "VENT" position, 100% outside air enters the driver's compartment.
-This setting is for use during periods of less severe heat and humidity, air flow is identical to air flow in "A/C" position, however, the air conditioning compressor is not operating.
-Temperature of incoming air may be controlled by moving the temperature lever to the desired position.
-Any one of the blower speeds may be selected.
+With the top lever in the "VENT" position, 100% outside air enters the vehicle through the air conditioning and heater outlets.
+Heat may be added to the vent air by adjusting the bottom lever.
+Any one of the four blower speeds may be selected.